Skip to content

 event_counter.start(); /// Will only record user-level events.

-To further restrict monitoring, exclude guest events:
+To also exclude guest VM events:

 config.include_guest(false);